On the finite generation of valuation semigroups on toric surfaces: Introduction

 Moreover, it is a well-known feature of the toric theory that the vector space $\kG(\var,\CO_\var(\ds))$ has the set of lattice points $\divpol{\ds}\cap \latm $ as its distinguished basis.
 That is, the polytope $\divpol{\ds}$ gives $\kG(\var,\CO_\var(\ds))$ not just a dimension but also a shape.

-In \cite{LM09} and \cite{KK12}, this concept was generalized to arbitrary projective varieties $X$ (still of dimension $n$).
+In \cite{LM09} and \cite{KK12}, this concept was generalized to arbitrary projective varieties $X$ (still of dimension~$n$).
 If we are given a so-called \emph{admissible flag}

-of nested (irreducible) varieties with $\dim Y_i=n-i$ and being smooth in the special point $Y_n$, then for every ample divisor $\ds$ there is an associated convex body $\nob{\flag}{\ds}$ (``Newton--Okounkov body'') in $\R^n$ reflecting many properties of $\ds$, see Subsection~\ref{dfnnobody} for details.
+of nested (irreducible) varieties with $\dim Y_i=n-i$ that are smooth in the special point $Y_n$, then for every ample divisor $\ds$, there is an associated convex body $\nob{\flag}{\ds}$ (``Newton--Okounkov body'') in $\R^n$ reflecting many properties of $\ds$; see Section~\ref{dfnnobody} for details.

 Note that $\Z^n$ has ceased to be a character lattice because there is no longer a torus around.
-While the Newton--Okounkov body $\nob{\flag}{\ds}$ does not depend on $\ds$ but only on its numerical class, the dependence on the chosen flag is striking.
+While the Newton--Okounkov body $\nob{\flag}{\ds}$ depends not on $\ds$ but only on its numerical class, the dependence on the chosen flag is striking.

-If, for instance, $\var$ is toric as in the very beginning, then the construction of $\nob{\flag}{\ds}$ recovers the correspondence between divisors and polytopes we have mentioned above.
-But to make this true, it requires a {\em toric flag}, \emph{i.e.}, all subvarieties $Y_i$ are supposed to be orbit closures.
+If, for instance, $\var$ is toric as at the very beginning, then the construction of $\nob{\flag}{\ds}$ recovers the correspondence between divisors and polytopes we mentioned above.
+But to make this true requires a {\em toric flag\,}; \textit{i.e.}, all subvarieties $Y_i$ are supposed to be orbit closures.

 The fact that toric varieties with toric flags lead to well-known polytopes is not a one-way street.
-In fact, if, for a general variety $\var$ the semigroups $\sg_{\flag}(\ds)$ are finitely generated, then they provide a toric degeneration of $\var$.
-This was shown by \cite{anderson}.
-Observe that in general the finite generation of the semigroup $\sg_{\flag}(\ds)$ is much stronger than $\nob{\flag}{\ds}$ being polyhedral.
+In fact, if, for a general variety $\var$, the semigroups $\sg_{\flag}(\ds)$ are finitely generated, then they provide a toric degeneration of $\var$.
+This was shown in \cite{anderson}.
+Observe that in general the semigroup $\sg_{\flag}(\ds)$ being finitely generated is much stronger than $\nob{\flag}{\ds}$ being polyhedral.
 This finite generation of the valuation semigroup $\sg_{\flag}(\ds)$ is the main point of this paper.